 Bowel Cancer Screening

 If you are aged 60 to 74, you will receive a letter inviting you to take part in the bowel cancer screening programme.
 The letter will include a leaflet, which explains the benefits and risks of screening.
 You will be invited to take part in screening every two years until you reach the age of 75.
-Click here to visit the website
+Please visit their website for further information

 Health Checks